2/19/2025

 President and Chief Executive Officer

 Our capital structure is to fund our acquisitions with debt.
-In addition, we're unlocking cash from actions we've taken on the dividend, reduction of capex, reducing working capital, and we're aggressively working divestitures, as I just talked about.
+In addition, we're unlocking cash from actions we've taken on the dividend, reduction of CapEx, reducing working capital, and we're aggressively working divestitures, as I just talked about.
 Look, equity is extremely dilutive, and we don't believe that's a step that's necessary given the strength of the debt market.

 speaker

-Chuck Irish
+Chuck Kyrush

 Chief Financial Officer